The Game

 notes.
 Due to an unfortunately prolonged sabbatical

-from The Game, we lost at least a few hundred of the most recently
+from The Game, they lost at least a few hundred of the most recently

 added notes to memory's abyss.
 We performed the surviving 7